ktvoelker/argon/config.markdown

     tile1 = 1 0 1 2
     tile2 = 0 1 1 1

-The four integers which describe are tile are the column, row, column span, and row span, respectively.
+The four integers which describe a tile are the column, row, column span, and row span, respectively.

 ### Spaces ###